Uranium mining in Kazakhstan: History

+China's uranium procurement approach includes investment in foreign mining operations.
+Chinese investment in Kazakhstan mines have contributed to Kazakhstan's current position as the world's largest exporter of uranium.

 Companies

 Kazatomprom, the nationalized nuclear energy company, was started in 1997.
 It has oversight of all nuclear activities including mining, exploration, and import/export activities.
 The company has also formed strong ties with foreign nuclear powers and the company Westinghouse.
 Agreements are in place with the governments of Russia, Japan, China, Canada, India, and France.
 Comparing 2010 with 2009, it reported an over forty percent increase in uranium production, and a thirty percent increase in total uranium output.